catid/minigpt4/README.md

 ## Example Usage

-This uses about 18.2 GB of VRAM to run:
+This uses about 18.2 GB of VRAM to run.
+Note that the first question/answer will be very slow because it is compiling the model.
+Subsequent questions will be much faster.

 ![Example Image](icbm_bicycle.png)